yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

 ![Table of numbers]({{ site.baseurl }}/images/matrix_multiplication/table_of_numbers.png "Table of numbers")

 While all matrices are made up of such numbers, sometimes the numbers come with an additional meaning.
-The most simple example is a matrix that is formed by grouping vectors, as rows or as columns:
+The most simple example is a matrix that is formed by grouping vectors, either as rows or as columns:

 ![Matrix split into rows or columns]({{ site.baseurl }}/images/matrix_multiplication/matrix_as_cols_and_rows.png "Matrix split into rows and columns>")

-Every matrix can also be used as a transformation which takes a vector as an input and outputs another vector.
-Instead of saying we apply the matrix to a vector, we say we multiply the matrix with the vector.
+Every matrix can also be used as a transformation which takes a vector as an input and returns another vector as its output.
+Instead of saying we *apply* the matrix *to* a vector, we say we *multiply* the matrix *with* the vector.

 While we will get to the way such a transformation works later in this post, a key idea is that when a matrix is interpreted as a transformation, what we visualize instead of the *content* of the matrix is usually its *effect* on vectors.

 ![Before and after]({{ site.baseurl }}/images/matrix_multiplication/matrix_as_transformation.png "Before and after")